Heavy Item Shipping Methods

-LTL Service - LTL (less than truckload) service is the most common method of shipping for all BendPak and Ranger heavy items that are over typical parcel size.
+LTL (less than truckload) service is the most common method of shipping for all BendPak and Ranger heavy items that are over typical parcel size.
 Our LTL contract carriers are YRC, Con-way and Estes.
 These leading freight providers handle and track hundreds of BendPak shipping transactions daily.
-They generally utilize enclosed vans or trailers with rear roll up doors that provide access to the inside of the trailer.
+They generally utilize enclosed vans or trailers with rear roll-up doors that provide access to the inside of the trailer.
 These carriers have strategically placed terminals located across the United States where they are able to consolidate all of their freight to be picked up and delivered.
 As a shipment moves from pick up point to destination it will be placed with other freight that is bound for the same area to be delivered.
 It is important to realize that LTL shipping involves additional handling as other shippers’ freight is often loaded on and off the truck en route to a destination.

-Flatbed Service - Flatbed service is commonly the only chosen method when shipping heavy items that are oversize and not conducive to standard LTL handling (freight cannot easily be transferred in and out of cargo vans or trailers).
+Flatbed service is commonly the only chosen method when shipping heavy items that are oversize and not conducive to standard LTL handling (freight cannot easily be transferred in and out of cargo vans or trailers).
 A list of products that must be shipped via flatbed service only can be found here.
 For the handling and transportation of oversize or delicate cargo, flatbed service is usually a more reliable means.
 Freight is loaded onto owner-operator flatbed trucks at our facility in Santa Paula, California and most likely never handled until delivery.
-Using flatbed service involves the least handling which translates to minimal risk of loss or damage while in transit.
+Using flatbed service involves the least handling, which translates to minimal risk of loss or damage while in transit.
 Transporting equipment via flatbed may increase the delivery time, but many of our customers feel the added assurance of minimized damage is worth the wait.

-Q - Why do flatbed shipments take longer to leave BendPak’s shipping facility?
+Question - Why do flatbed shipments take longer to leave BendPak’s shipping facility?

-A - It takes longer for flatbeds to depart because it takes time to fill the truck with shipments destined on a similar route.
+Answer - It takes longer for flatbeds to depart because it takes time to fill the truck with shipments destined on a similar route.

 Q - Why do flatbed shipments reduce the possibility of damage?